AaronKutch/starlight/README.md

  simple lookup tables, and also adds on temporal structs like `Loop`s.
 It can optimize, evaluate, and retroactively change values in the `DAG` for various purposes.

+ There are several features on this crate that enable `awint` features.
+The `u32_ptrs` feature reduces the memory consumption of the algorithms significantly, but limits the number of possible internal references to about 4 billion, which the largest circuits might not fit in.

  ```rust
  use std::num::NonZeroUsize;